 This new SMART incentive program has been developed to incentivize an additional 1.6 GW of solar PV in the state, which is expected to replace the current SREC II production based incentive program.

 The DOER believes that a tariff-based incentive program would be best mechanism to continue supporting solar at the lowest cost to ratepayers.
 The new policy is based on a declining block grant incentive system, to be paid out on the basis of energy delivered.

-Under the final tariff design there will be different rates for projects of different scales up to 5 MW per site.
+Under the final tariff design there are different rates for projects of different scales up to 5 MW per site.
 Incentives will be provided for 10-20 years, with varied values depending on ownership, system size and location.
 The tariff will consist of 8 blocks, with tariff values decreasing 5% in each subsequent block.
 A certain portion of each block will most likely be set aside for smaller projects as well.

 Basic Features of New Program are as follows:

 • Applies to all electric distribution companies